mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

     * Things that do need to change—say, parameters passed to the macro—are unquoted using the ~ character.

-## namespaces
-* (:require [clojure.core.match :refer [match]])
-* There’s a core var in Clojure called *ns* .
-This var is bound to the currently active namespace.
-    * The ns macro does just this—it sets the current namespace to whatever you specify
-    * (ns name & references)
-    * The name , as mentioned previously, is the name of the namespace being made cur- rent.
-If it doesn’t already exist, it gets created.
-    * The references that follow the name are optional and can be one or more of the following: use , require , import , load , or gen-class .
-* (ns org.currylogic.damages.http.expenses
-  (:require [clojure.data.json :as json-lib] [clojure.xml :as xml-core]))
-* (use 'org.currylogic.damages.http.expenses :reload)

 * .edn
 * nil
 * validation
     * struct.core
 * syntax
-    * (let
     * clojure.set/rename-keys
     * constantly, #()
     * keyword
     * if-let
-    * nil
-* REPL
-    * how to reload namespace
-    * (read-eval-print loop)
-    * is an interactive prompt where you can enter arbitrary code to run in the context of your project
 * pattern matching
     * clojure.core.match :refer [match]
 * loading config